cMadan/ElGateau/README.md

 # ElGateau
-ElGateau: A Framework for using the Elgato Stream Deck for Experimental Psychology Research
+ElGateau: A Framework for Using the Elgato Stream Deck for Experimental Psychology Research

+This project is not associated in any way with Elgato Systems GmbH.
+Emoji artwork is provided by EmojiOne (v2.3) and is licensed under CC-BY 4.0.

 ## To do list